bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, CSS for the slides, again." />
 </p>

-I want to make sure the image covers the whole thing because it&apos;s a background image, as we see over here.
-And as we mentioned before, each slide, each list item gets its own background image.
+<p>I want to make sure the image covers the whole thing because it&apos;s a background
+image, as we see over here.
+And as we mentioned before, each slide, each list item gets its own background image.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 375. each list item has a background image (224) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">